tobiasrausch/alfred/docs/cli/README.md

 alfred consensus -f bam -t ont -p chr1:218992200 <ont_pacbio.bam>
 ```

+The consensus method generates two output files.
+A simple fasta file with the consensus sequence and a FASTA align file that shows the multiple sequence alignment used for consensus generation in either horizontal or vertical format.
+The horizontal format is the classical FASTA align format.
+The vertical format transposes the horizontal alignment and in addition shows the consensus nucleotide for each alignment column after the vertical bar.

-This is potentially most useful by first separating haplotypes (Alfred's [split](#haplotype-specific-bam-files) subcommand) and then computing consensus sequences independently for each haplotype.
+The consensus command is probably most useful by first separating haplotypes (Alfred's [split](#haplotype-specific-bam-files) subcommand) and then computing consensus sequences independently for each haplotype.

 ```bash
 alfred split -r <ref.fa> -s NA12878 -p <haplotype1.bam> -q <haplotype2.bam> -v <phased.snps.bcf> <input.bam>